About The Cork Film Festival

 The Festival is led by Fiona Clark, Festival Producer and CEO, and in 2017, we welcomed Programme Director, Michael Hayden on board, formerly Head of Programming at the Irish Film Institute and Festival Programmer at the BFI London Film Festival.

 The Cork Film Festival is the largest film festival in Ireland and one of the Cork’s most significant and popular annual cultural events.

 The Festival has undergone a period of review and refresh, and this change and evolution continues as the organisation develops to grow sustainably in order to realise our ambitions.
-Our focus from 2017 – 2018 is to consolidate recent successes and begin implementation of a three year Strategic Plan, leading to the Festival’s 65th anniversary in 2020.
+Our focus from 2017 – 2020 is to consolidate recent successes and fulfil our three year Strategic Plan, leading to the Festival’s 65th anniversary in 2020.

 Culture is central to human development.
 Film uniquely embeds culture into everyday life and so the Festival enhances the quality of civic life in Cork.
 As the defining art form of the modern age, film endures because of its relevance, popularity and its democratic nature.
 Film also changes and evolves.
 Cork Film Festival provides a space to challenge perceptions, provoke debate and influence film culture in Ireland and beyond.
 We are a catalyst, bringing people together for a shared experience, activating debate, empathy, anger, understanding, emotion, happiness or sadness, the lifeblood of emotions of a community and a city.